LSAT Changes and What You Need to Know

 If you're one of the prospective law students with a future LSAT pending, we wanted to share LSAT tips and recommendations on where to begin.
 Tatum Wheeler, from Ms.JD.org, dished on her LSAT go-to’s and shared advice (spoiler alert: there are FREE online LSAT prep tools).
 The full article can be found here.
 If you’re still feeling lost and unsure when to begin studying for the LSAT, review her recommendations/time line here.

 As a reminder, if you are considering Syracuse Law, we accept applications until July 1st to account for the June LSAT.
-If you are interested in applying, click here or contact our office for additional information.
+Apply now or contact our office for additional information.

 Best of luck as you begin LSAT prep!